kylewu1215/library_app/README.md

 --------------------------------------------------------------------------

 My app is set up where only authenticated authors can create their own book entries.
-A given author can only see and perform CRUD actions on the books he/she created.
+Authenticated authors can only see and perform CRUD actions on the books they created.